mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 In this section we will explore the consequences and recommendations regarding the following compromise scenarios:

-- The attacker has access to a symmetric encryption key.
+- The attacker has access to a symmetric encryption key

-- The attacker has access to an application ratchet secret.
+- The attacker has access to a application ratchet secret

-- The attacker has access to the group secrets for one group.
+- The attacker has access to the group secrets for one group

-- The attacker has access to a signature oracle for any group.
+- The attacker has access to a signature oracle for any group

-- The attacker has access to the signature key for one group.
+- The attacker has access to the signature key for one group

-- The attacker has access to all secrets of a user for all groups (full state compromise).
+- The attacker has access to all secrets of a user for all groups (full state compromise)

 ### Compromise of Symmetric Keying Material {#symmetric-key-compromise}

 As described above, each MLS epoch creates a new Group Secret.

-These group secrets are then used to create a per-sender Ratchet Secret, which in turn is used to create a per-sender
-Authenticated Encryption with Associated Data (AEAD) {{!RFC5116}}
+These group secrets are then used to create a per-sender Ratchet Secret, which in turn is used to create a per-sender with additional data (AEAD) {{!RFC5116}}
 key that is then used to encrypt MLS Plaintext messages.
 Each time a message is sent, the Ratchet Secret is used to create a new Ratchet Secret and a new corresponding AEAD key.
 Because of the properties of the key derivation